AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

   import B( S(x) )

   foo :: T -> Int
-  foo r = x r + 2
+  foo r = #x r + 2
 ```

 Now, do we expect to report the `import B( S(x) )` as unused?
 Only the typechecker will eventually know that.
-To record this, I've added a new field `tcg_used_selectors :: TcRef NameSet` to the `TcGblEnv`, which records the selector names for fields that are encountered during typechecking (when looking up a `Has` instance etc.).
+To record this, a new field `tcg_used_selectors :: TcRef NameSet` in the `TcGblEnv` records the selector names for fields that are encountered during typechecking (when looking up a `HasField` instance etc.).
 This set is used to calculate the import usage and unused top-level bindings.
 Thus a field will be counted as used if it is needed by the typechecker, regardless of whether any definitions it appears in are themselves used.

 Unused local bindings are trickier, as the following example illustrates: